zooxo/iv/README.md

     n BASE   ...
 Numeric base of BASE mode
     !        ...
 Indicates float of data stack (data loss in lowest stack level) ^, v     ...
 F-key, G-key

   ____________________

+   LIMITS
+  ____________________

+  As a microprocessor is primarily not made to do such complex things like performing a powerful calculator there are some limits in performance and resources.
+  Most obviously is the limited precision of the intrinsic float format (IEEE 754, 32 bit).
+As four bytes only are used to represent a float respective double number the decimal digits of precision is limited to 6...7.
+For example calculating sqrt(-1) yields in a display of "7.5E-8 + i" (instead of "0 + i").
+  In addition the resources of a microcontroller are limited like the FLASH memory (holds the executable program code), the RAM memory (holds variables and data while running) and the EEPROM (holds permanent data like settings or user programs).
+  However Ivee tries to offer a maximum of features, comfort and performance with a minimum of required resources.

+  LIMITS:
+    26   ...
+Maximal data stack size (a...z)
+    7    ...
+Maximum number of displayed significant digits of a number 36   ...
+Maximum number of decimal exponent digits (1E-37 < X < 1E37)
+    12   ...
+Maximal size of text display (see EMIT, CTX) 10   ...
+Maximal amount of (complex) numbers saved permanently (0...9) 3    ...
+Maximal number of characters for naming an user program 40   ...
+Maximal number of user programs
+    128  ...
+Maximal size of an user program (steps) 900  ...
+Maximal size (steps) of all user programs 64   ...
+Maximal size of address stack ("deep of nesting") 1E-4 ...
+X-range of solver (Newton) to determine slope of function 10   ...
+Calculation "stripes" for integrating (Simpson) 32   ...
+Maximal definable command slots of user menu

+  ____________________